 Gauges help you understand the effect or outcome of your designs relative to a specific, calculated performance metric.
 Gauges allow you to define ranges and targets appropriate to specific indicators you want to evaluate your plans against.
-With KPIs, the value presented on the gauge is calculated in real time using an equation consisting of feature type filters, feature attribute values, constants, and arithmetic operators that you define specific to your KPIs.
-Gauges created with baseline indicators must be manually recalculated for their results to show.
+With indicators, the value presented on the gauge is calculated in real time using an equation consisting of feature type filters, feature attribute values, constants, and arithmetic operators that you define specific to your indicators.
+Gauges created with Baseline Indicators must be manually recalculated for their results to show.

 Gauges help you answer questions such as the following:

 - What is the projected population of a housing development?

 - What is the projected yield of a crop in an area of interest?

 - How many jobs could be created from a new commercial development?